Hot FM

 By Sarah Ejang

-Amolatar District has commissioned a Shs 530 million solar-powered water project that will provide safe and clean water to more than 1,000 community members in Odyak Trading Center, Muntu Subcounty.
+Amolatar District has commissioned a Shs 530 million solar-powered water project that will provide safe, clean water to more than 1,000 community members in Odyak Trading Centre, Muntu Subcounty.

-While presiding over the launch, Amolatar District Assistant Resident District Commissioner, Pule Boniface, commended government efforts in extending clean and safe water to rural communities.
+Presiding over the launch, Amolatar District Assistant Resident District Commissioner, Pule Boniface, commended the government’s efforts in extending clean and safe water to rural communities.
 He also thanked the Ministry of Water for training the Water User Committee in proper management of the facility.

 Pule urged the committee to ensure adequate security at the site to prevent theft of key components such as solar panels.

-The Amolatar Principal Assistant Chief Administrative Officer, Acio Susan Eyura, appealed to residents to safeguard the facility, emphasizing the need for community ownership to sustain the project.
+The Amolatar Principal Assistant Chief Administrative Officer, Acio Susan Eyura, appealed to residents to safeguard the facility, stressing the importance of community ownership to ensure the project’s sustainability.

-She further instructed the contractor to continue monitoring the water system during the six-month defect liability period to ensure all faults are addressed before full handover to the Water User Committee.
+She further directed the contractor to continue monitoring the water system throughout the six-month defect liability period, to ensure that any faults are addressed before the full handover to the Water User Committee.

-Meanwhile, the Mutu Subcounty LCIII Chairperson Pule Thomas called on the Ministry of Water to extend the project to neighboring areas such as Abiram Trading Center and nearby government institutions, including Mutu Seed Secondary School, Mutu Primary School, and Nakatiti Health Center III.
+Meanwhile, the Mutu Subcounty LCIII Chairperson, Pule Thomas, urged the Ministry of Water to extend the project to neighbouring areas such as Abiram Trading Centre and to nearby government institutions, including Mutu Seed Secondary School, Mutu Primary School, and Nakatiti Health Centre III.

-The project, undertaken by Nexus Green Limited with funding from UK Export Finance, covers a 2km radius and will benefit villages including Agwenonywal, Acutcami, Odyak, and Aberler B.
+The project, implemented by Nexus Green Limited with funding from UK Export Finance, covers a 2km radius and will benefit villages including Agwenonywal, Acutcami, Odyak, and Aberler B.

-This initiative represents a significant step forward in enhancing the quality of life for residents in the Amolatar District through improved access to essential water resources.
+This initiative marks a significant step forward in improving the quality of life for residents of Amolatar District through enhanced access to essential water resources.